daniel-sudz/advance-algo-final/README.md

 An example set board with n=12 cards, p=4 properties, and v=3 values.[^2] We will continue to use the notation {n, p, v} for the generalized parameters of Set because they are intuitive.
 Some papers use different notation such as {m, n, k} as a matter of preference.

-# Relation to Linear Algebra and Finite Fields
+# Sidenote: Relation to Linear Algebra and Finite Fields
 The cannonical version of Set with p=4 properties and v=3 values has an interesting property when represented as a finite field.
 If you represent each card as a vector in $F^4_3$ with the following encoding: [^3]

 | Color  | Number | Shape  | Fill |